 - Try to land this on both the jungler and the enemy mid when you are getting ganked to ensure a getaway or a 1 for 1 trade.

 - You can ult then flash mid-ult to Petrifying Gaze anyone in the direction you flashed regardless of where you were facing.
 This effectively removes the cast time and can easily catch people off guard.

 General Skilling Order

-This is the skill order I take in most of my games.
+This is the skill order I take in easy matchups, or those that I want to be especially aggressive.
 Max Twin Fang first because it is your main damage dealer and costs less then Q. Max Noxious Blast second as additional damage.
 Take Miasma at level 4 for its utility (slow, grounding, and backup poison), but max it last.
 Start with Q at level one to scout bushes for potential invades, or E at level one if a lvl 1 teamfight is imminent.

-Maxing Noxious Blast over Twin Fang first is very situational.
-I only ever do this when I want to farm from a distance and/or when I don't want to trade with the enemy mid laner.
+Maxing Noxious Blast over Twin Fang first can be a better option, and has grown in favor especially with the comet cassio build.
+Its also great if you need to farm from a distance and/or when I don't want to trade with the enemy mid laner.
 A fed mid laner, or a scary burst champion like LeBlanc might merit going this route so you can farm from a safer distance.

 Standard harassing combo.
 Depending on how close you are to your enemy and whether they are running away or not, you may only be able to get in two Twin Fangs between Noxious Blasts.
 Cassiopeia's auto attacks are very responsive and very strong.
 Weave them into your combo to maximize damage.

 Use this combo when you catch someone walking into a bush in which you are camping out.
 Drop miasma before the ult to maximize the amount of time that they are standing in it and thus the amount of damage they are taking.
 Weave in auto attacks and ignite if necessary.